-Here is an example of incremental backup.
+Here is an example of creating incremental backup.
 Suppose that D Drive has data as follows:

 |File name||File size|

 First, let's make a full backup of D Drive.
-And then there will be a 15GB image file: imagefile1.adb, which includes file1.txt and file2.txt.
+And then there will be a 15GB image file: Full1.adi, which includes file1.txt and file2.txt.

-Then, let's add 2 files-file3.txt and file4.txt to D Drive.
+Then, let's add two files, file3.txt and file4.txt to D Drive.
 Now D Drive will have the files as follows:

 |File name||File size|

-If we make an incremental backup of Drive D for the second time, then only the new added files-file3.txt and file4.txt will be backed up and generated as Incr1.adi.
+If we make an incremental backup of drive D for this time, then only the new added files, file3.txt and file4.txt will be backed up and generated as Incr1.adi.
 Compared to the image file backed up before, there is not any change for file1.txt and file2.txt so that they will not be backed up.
 If we add file5.txt and file6.txt, keep file1.txt to file4.txt unchanged, and run incremental backup again, only file5.txt and file6.txt will be backed up as Incr2.adi.
 Surely, if any file in file1-4.txt has changed, it will be backed up as well.

 Suppose that E Drive has the following data: